Progressive supranuclear palsy: Signs and symptoms of PSP-RS subtype

 PSP-RS is characterized by a combination of motor, ocular, cognitive, and speech-related impairments, that typically emerge in early stages of the disease.
 Symptoms of PSP-RS usually begin after 60 and steadily progress over time.
 Clinical symptoms of PSP-RS often include unexplained falls, unsteady gait, bradykinesia, apathy, disinhibition, cognitive dysfunction, difficulty planning or multitasking, slow speech, and impaired ocular movement.
 PSP-RS is also characterized by unresponsiveness to dopamine therapies often prescribed for those with Parkinson's disease.
 Patients can present initially with symptoms more characteristic of the PSP-Parkinson (PSP-P) subtype which is characterized by asymmetric rigidity, resting tremor, and are more responsive to dopamine therapies such as levadopa compared to PSP-RS.
-Clinical and pathological differences between PSP-P and PRSP-RS occur within the first year of the disease, with individuals with PSP-RS exhibiting faster progression of symptoms and lower survival rates after diagnosis.
+Clinical and pathological differences between PSP-P and PSP-RS occur within the first year of the disease, with individuals with PSP-RS exhibiting faster progression of symptoms and lower survival rates after diagnosis.
 Diagnostic criteria distinguish between probable and possible PSP-RS, as definitive diagnosis requires post-mortem neuropathological confirmation.
 The NINDS-SPSP criteria define probable PSP-RS as requiring both vertical supranuclear gaze palsy and early postural instability with falls, while possible PSP-RS requires either vertical gaze palsy or slowed vertical saccades combined with early falls.
-PSP-RS effects more males than females, with a male to female ratio of 1.8:1.
+PSP-RS affects more males than females, with a male to female ratio of 1.8:1.
 Symptom progression tends to occur more quickly in PSP-RS than other sub-types with the average disease duration being 5.9 years and an average age of death of 72.1 years.